NDNA Strategic Board of Trustees

 Trustees chair member forums, represent on NDNA policy committees and inform and advise our policy work.
 Here, we introduce you to the NDNA Strategic Board.

-Jane Haywood MBE – Vice Chair of Trustees
+Jane Haywood MBE – Chair of Trustees

 Jane has significant leadership experience in the public and voluntary sector.
 She has substantial expertise in workforce development, including in the early years and social care, safeguarding and governance.
 Jane is an active volunteer and has a particular interest in youth work, play and learning disability.
 She is proud of the role NDNA plays in being the voice of the early year’s sector and her role on the NDNA board allows her to continue her commitment to ensuring that the early years workforce receives the recognition, reward and support it deserves.

-Jane Haywood MBE - Vice Chair of Trustees
+Jane Haywood MBE - Chair of Trustees

 Trustees